Sebastian Doggart: Theatre career

 After leaving Cambridge, Doggart trained as a drama director at Central School of Speech and Drama.
-His production of Ms Lear – which radically re-interpreted King Lear as a neo-Thatcherite woman – performed at theatres in London and Amsterdam.
-On graduating, he directed productions for eminent British companies Cheek by Jowl (world tour of The Duchess of Malfi); Actors Touring Company (Ion by Euripides); Theatre Museum Covent Garden (Playing with Fire by August Strindberg) and Creation Theatre Company (Romeo and Juliet, which Doggart set in 18th century Ireland, with English Capulets and Irish Montagues).
+His production of Ms Lear, a reinterpretation of King Lear with Lear portrayed as a neo-Thatcherite woman, was performed in London and Amsterdam.
+After graduating, he worked on productions for Cheek by Jowl, including a world tour of The Duchess of Malfi; Actors Touring Company, with Ion by Euripides; Theatre Museum Covent Garden, with Playing with Fire by August Strindberg; and Creation Theatre Company, where he directed Romeo and Juliet, setting the play in 18th-century Ireland with English Capulets and Irish Montagues.

-Doggart established himself as the leading translator/director of Latin American plays on the British stage.
-His production of Mistress of Desires, on which he collaborated directly with Nobel Laureate Mario Vargas Llosa, premiered in 1993.
-He worked directly with Carlos Fuentes on the British premiere of Orchids in the Moonlight, a dream play about the love between two Mexican actresses exiled in Hollywood's maze of mirrors.
-Doggart rehearsed the play in Cuba and opened in the Teatro Nacional, Havana.
-The production went on to perform at the Edinburgh Festival.
-According to Scotland on Sunday, the production was "rich in language and movement, fantasy and reality, sensuality and cruelty; as iconoclastic as the magic realist boom of the 1960s."
-In 1994, Doggart translated and directed Night of the Assassins, by the Cuban author Jose Triana, staging it at the Technis theatre in London and at the Edinburgh Festival.
-According to The Scotsman: "Brilliant, at times almost unbearable to watch, the British premiere of this award-winning Cuban play is utterly compelling...
-The atmosphere of oppression is almost tangible as the audience feel themselves entangled in the hysteria and power games of three siblings enacting or re-enacting the murder of their parents."
-In 1996, Doggart translated and directed a double bill of plays at The Gate theatre: Saying Yes, by Griselda Gambaro and Rappaccini's Daughter, by Nobel Laureate Octavio Paz, with whom he collaborated on the translation.
-Sarah Alexander played the leading role of Beatrice.
-That same translation has been staged internationally, including a production by the Santa Fe Playhouse in July 2006.
-Doggart has since translated the only plays of two other leading Latin American writers: Diatribe of Love against a sitting man, by Gabriel García Márquez, and The Kings by Julio Cortázar.
+Doggart has translated and directed a number of Latin American plays for the British stage.
+His translations were published in the 1996 collection Latin American Plays: New Drama from Argentina, Cuba, Mexico and Peru, which he selected, translated and introduced.
+His production of Mistress of Desires, on which he collaborated with Mario Vargas Llosa, premiered in 1993.
+He subsequently worked on the British premiere of Carlos Fuentes' Orchids in the Moonlight.
+Doggart rehearsed the production in Cuba, where it opened at the Teatro Nacional in Havana, before being performed at the Edinburgh Festival.

+In 1994, Doggart translated and directed Night of the Assassins by Cuban author Jose Triana, staging it at the Technis theatre in London and at the Edinburgh Festival.
+In 1996, he translated and directed a double bill at The Gate theatre consisting of Saying Yes by Griselda Gambaro and Rappaccini's Daughter by Octavio Paz.
+Sarah Alexander played the role of Beatrice.
+The translation of Rappaccini's Daughter was subsequently staged elsewhere, including a production by the Santa Fe Playhouse in July 2006.
+Doggart also translated Diatribe of Love against a sitting man by Gabriel García Márquez and The Kings by Julio Cortázar.